isomerpages/moe-guangyangsec/_about-us/About School/Our History.md

 Thus, Guangyang, Secondary, a government English medium school, was set up.
 In its early months, Guangyang Secondary shared the premises of Zhonghua Secondary School.</p>
-<h4>Reopen</h4>
+<h4>Reopening of Guangyang Secondary School</h4>
-<p>The new school, costing $7 million, is a modern complex with excellent
+<p>The new school, costing $7 million, was a modern complex with excellent
 facilities.
-It had 28 classrooms, a library, an audio-visual theatrette, six science laboratories, two home economic rooms, an EOA room, four computer laboratory, an IT-enabled resource room, two technical workshops, a football field, a basketball court and a volleyball court (which has been converted into a street soccer court), and an indoor sports hall (shared with Guangyang Primary School).
+It had 28 classrooms, a library, an audio-visual theatrette, six science laboratories, two home economic rooms, an EOA room, four computer laboratory, an IT-enabled resource room, two technical workshops, a football field, a basketball court and a volleyball court (which had been converted into a street soccer court), and an indoor sports hall (shared with Guangyang Primary School).
 The school was officially opened on 27 June 1990 under the helm of her first Principal, Mr Leong Khin See.
 The school had her